vnguy072/sql_walmart_sales-/README.md

 ```

 🔎 Business Problems and Solutions
-1.Calculate total sales (Weekly_Sales) by each month in 2010.
+1. Calculate total sales (Weekly_Sales) by each month in 2010.
 ```sql
 SELECT
     DATE_FORMAT(STR_TO_DATE(Date, '%d-%m-%Y'), '%m') AS Month,